Last Modified: May 13, 2025

 If it does, an outbreak could be devastating to our farmers, food supply and economy.
 ASF won’t make meat unsafe to eat, but it will kill millions of pigs that we rely on for food.
 Not only will this create pork shortages and drive up food prices—it’s also predicted to cost our country billions and cause thousands of workers to lose their jobs.

-Travelers from Puerto Rico and the U.S. Virgin Islands
+Travelers From Puerto Rico and the U.S. Virgin Islands

 ASF was recently detected in the Caribbean.
 For this reason, certain pork products are prohibited from transiting between the U.S. Mainland, Puerto Rico, and the U.S. Virgin Islands.
 All prohibited products will be confiscated.